PR: One-Hit Wonder or Long-Term Results

 I was recently asked how much it would cost for me to ‘write a press release’.
 It’s not a question I particularly welcome – I’ll explain why – but it did give me an idea for a blog.

-What’s the process, how long does it take and is it really that easy?
-What’s more, will it achieve your goals?
+So what’s the process, how long does it take and will it achieve your goals?

 Research and Planning

-If we’ve never worked together before, I’ll want to find out more about your business, your story, understand your sector and what you want to achieve.
-What’s your usual or preferred tone of voice?
+If we’ve never worked together before, I’ll want to find out more about your business, your sector and your objectives.
+What’s your organisation’s tone of voice?
 Have you engaged with the media before?
-If so, what about?
+If so, how was it for you?
 Did it work?

 Who are you talking to? – this is absolutely fundamental.
 PR is all about the audience so clarity on this will help establish the tone and content, ultimately helping you engage with your audience(s) more effectively.